agravityio/agravity-public-csharp/docs/PublicCollectionManagementApi.md

             // Configuration.Default.AddApiKeyPrefix("x-functions-key", "Bearer");

             var apiInstance = new PublicCollectionManagementApi(Configuration.Default);
-            var collectiontypeid = collectiontypeid_example;  // string | The ID of the collection type where this collections should be assigned. var collection = new Collection(); // Collection | This endpoint creates a unique collection ID and adds the information to the database.
+            var collectiontypeid = "collectiontypeid_example";  // string | The ID of the collection type where this collections should be assigned. var collection = new Collection(); // Collection | This endpoint creates a unique collection ID and adds the information to the database.

             try